ZoinerTejada/hdinsight-docs/hdinsight-machine-learning-overview.md

 Azure Machine Learning provides tools to model predictive analytics, as well as a fully managed service you can use to deploy your predictive models as ready-to-consume web services.
 Azure Machine Learning provides tools for creating complete predictive analytics solutions in the cloud to quickly create, test, operationalize, and manage predictive models.
 You do not need to buy any hardware nor manually manage virtual machines.
 Select from a large algorithm library, use a web-based studio for building models, and easily deploy your model as a web service.

-Create features for data in an Hadoop cluster using [Hive queries](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-create-features-hive).
+Create features for data in an HDInsight Hadoop cluster using [Hive queries](https://docs.microsoft.com/azure/machine-learning/machine-learning-data-science-create-features-hive).
 Feature engineering attempts to increase the predictive power of learning algorithms by creating features from raw data that help facilitate the learning process.
+You can run HiveQL queries from Azure ML, and access data processed in Hive and stored in blob storage, by using the [Import Data module](https://docs.microsoft.com/azure/machine-learning/machine-learning-import-data-from-online-sources).

 ## Deep learning